What is the Diverse Voices Project?

 Where does the project take place?

-Ideally, we would like to meet with the young person face to face at a community venue school in a private space or at BLGC in one of our quiet rooms.
+Ideally, we would like to meet with the young person face to face at a community venue school in a private space, or at BLGC in one of our quiet rooms.
 We find that young people generally prefer this type of informal environment as it puts them at ease.
 However, during COVID we know this is not always possible, so meetings may have to take place via video call or over the telephone.
-We always advise that you make the young person aware that meetings may have to take place virtually while we are under Covid-19 restrictions and make sure that they are comfortable and able to do this.
+We always advise that you make the young person aware that meetings may have to take place virtually, while we are under Covid-19 restrictions.
+We want to make sure that they are comfortable and able to do this.

 What does the 1:1 work entail?